dnndev/xmp-docs/forms.md

 - **Start from scratch** — pick controls one by one using the `/` menu or the add button
 - **Generate from a table** — select a database table and XMod Pro creates a form with fields for each column, complete with data commands

-The Form Builder generates the same XML code you'd write manually, so you can always switch to the Code Editor to fine-tune the result.
+The Form Builder generates the same code you'd write manually, so you can always switch to the Code Editor to fine-tune the result.
 It's a great way to get started quickly and learn the syntax as you go.

 ## Basic Syntax